AT-ML/AT-ML.github.io/README.md

-## @ML: A toolbox for performing adaptive tesing on machine learning models and datasets
+## @ML: A toolbox for performing adaptive testing on machine learning experiments